Medi-Cal Managed Care and Mental Health Office of the Ombudsman

-The Medi-Cal Managed Care Office of the Ombudsman helps solve problems from a neutral standpoint to ensure that our members receive all medically necessary covered services for which plans are contractually responsible.
+The Medi-Cal Managed Care and Mental Health Office of the Ombudsman helps solve problems from a neutral standpoint to ensure that our members receive all medically necessary covered services for which plans are contractually responsible.

 The Ombudsman will not automatically take sides in a complaint.
 We consider all sides in an impartial and objective way.
 It is our job to help develop fair solutions to health care access problems.

 The Office of the Ombudsman:

 - Serves as an objective resource to resolve issues between Medi-Cal managed care members and managed care health plans.